 First of all, while we are frequently engaged with IT staff in the sales and onboarding cycle, the bulk of the conversations revolve around how the deployment and support burden can be minimized for the IT department.
-IT is involved to ensure solutions meet business requirements, and also I feel because a software deployment, of any flavor, is seen to be within IT’s wheelhouse.
+IT is involved to ensure solutions meet business requirements, and also I feel that software deployment, of any flavor, is seen to be within IT’s wheelhouse.
 Moving to SaaS lightens the load on IT, as they don’t need to worry about provisioning servers, finding rack space, and so on – essentially SaaS represents simplified architecture and architecture integration.

-Thirdly, the drive for social collaboration across the organization is important to customers, and there has been a definite trend upwards in the frequency and weighting given to this.
+Thirdly, the drive for social collaboration across the organization is important to customers, and there has been a definite trend upward in the frequency and weighting given to this.
 This is closely related to the SaaS advantage when it comes to Continuous Improvement (and process management and optimization generally).
 The ability to collaborate in real-time, engage SMEs on aspects of process improvement, manage the discussion outcomes and record them, is fairly common to both BPMS versions, but SaaS allows for much easier integration with a wider variety of data sources.
-This is especially important where BI data is closely aligned with the BPMS to drive process decision making.
+This is especially important where BI data is closely aligned with the BPMS to drive process decision-making.

-Other major benefits of going SaaS include reduced long-term costs of continuous improvement and BPMS support, faster upgrades, and better reporting (especially where IT links operations data with the BPMS for a KPIs).
+Other major benefits of going SaaS include reduced long-term costs of continuous improvement and BPMS support, faster upgrades, and better reporting (especially where IT links operations data with the BPMS for KPIs).

 A Word of Caution with SaaS